The History of Presidents’ Day

 Americans today use this day to celebrate all U.S. Presidents, past and present.
 Along with George Washington, the holiday comes close to Abraham Lincoln's birthday, February 12.

 Traditionally on Presidents’ Day, a wreath-laying ceremony occurs at the Lincoln Memorial in Washington DC to commemorate the 16th president.

 Several states have created their own traditions in the celebration of this holiday.
-During non-COVID times, America's largest Presidents’ Day Parade occurs annually in Alexandria, Virginia.
+One of America's largest Presidents’ Day Parades occurs annually in Alexandria, Virginia.
 The parade shows marching bands and historical re-enactments.

 This year we will celebrate President's Day on February 20, 2023.
 President's Day, known federally as Washington’s Birthday, is a full-staff flying holiday.

 Every year on June 14th we celebrate the flag of the United States of America.
 This day has been se